Table of Contents

 Haskell has another approach available to you as well.
 Since Haskell is a lazy language, meaning that any given piece of data is only evaluated when its value must be known, there are some novel ways of approaching I/O.

-One novel way to approach I/O is the hGetContents
+One novel way to approach I/O is the hGetContents function.[7] hGetContents has the type

-Handle -> IO String
+Handle -> IO String.
+The String it returns

 represents the entire data in the file given by the